Erich Kleiber: Reputation, honours and legacy

 In the view of Grove, Kleiber was:

 Among the honours awarded to Kleiber were Commandeur Ordre de Léopold, Belgium; Commendatore della Corona d’ Italia; Orden el Sol de Peru; and Comendador del Merito, Chile.

 Kleiber was a composer; among his works are a Violin Concerto, Piano Concerto, orchestral variations, Capriccio for Orchestra, numerous chamber music works, piano pieces, and songs.

 Recordings

 Grove comments that Kleiber's recordings of Der Rosenkavalier, Le nozze di Figaro and Beethoven's symphonies "all demonstrate his extraordinary rhythmic control and dynamic flexibility".
+For more information on his Figaro recording, see Le nozze di Figaro (Kleiber recording).
 His recordings include the following, many of which have been reissued in digital transfers: